 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they are due.
 The Company's approach to managing liquidity risk is the utilization of budgets, to attempt to maintain sufficient liquidity in order to meet operational and exploration requirements, as well as property acquisition commitments.
 The Company raises capital through equity issues and its ability to do so is dependent on a number of factors including market acceptance, stock price and exploration results.
-The Company closed a private placement financing for aggregate gross proceeds of \$600,000, Refer to Note 11 - "Share capital, stock options and warrants" for further details.
+The Company is continually investigating financing options.
 The Company feels that it has sufficient working capital to finance general and administrative and other operating expenses for 12 months assuming similar activity levels to the previous year.
 Additional financing will be required to fund new property acquisitions and future exploration programs.
-Refer to Note 1 - "Nature of operations and continuance of operations" on the Audited Consolidated Financial Statements, September 30, 2023.
+Refer to Note 1 - "Nature of operations and continuance of operations" on the Unaudited Condensed Interim Consolidated Financial Statements at December 31, 2023 that accompany this MD&A.